10 Things to Check Before Signing a Gibraltar Rental (2026)

 Gibraltar has a serious parking problem.
 The territory has more registered vehicles than residents:

 - Does the rental include a parking space?
-If so, where?
-Underground garage, surface lot, or street permit?
+If so, clarify exactly where: underground garage, surface lot, or street permit

 - What is the additional cost?
-A dedicated parking space in a marina development can add 100-200 GBP per month
+A dedicated parking space in a marina development adds meaningfully to your monthly outgoings

 10. Know Your Rights as a Tenant